mellowCS/FirmwareScraper/README.md

 SELENIUM_DRIVER_EXECUTABLE_PATH = '/home/username/driver/geckodriver'
 ```

-For more information about the installation process of selenium, [see here.](https://selenium-python.readthedocs.io/installation.html)
+For more information about the installation process of selenium, [see here](https://selenium-python.readthedocs.io/installation.html).

+To get the supported drivers for selenium [see here](https://selenium.dev/selenium/docs/api/py/).

 ### Beautiful Soup
 Some spiders use Beautiful Soup to search for attributes in a webpage.